ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

 If you have issues, uninstall any Array programs by using the Windows Control Panel, restart, and then reconnect.

    MotionPro does not work on Windows 8 RT.
-To download the MotionPro version compatible with Windows 11, click [here](https://support.arraynetworks.net/prx/000/http/supportportal.arraynetworks.net/downloads/motionpro/Windows/Win11/MotionProSetup_win11.zip){: external}.
    {: note}

 ## Linux stand-alone client